-The Chamonix Marathon, or Marathon du Mont Blanc, is much more than 26.2 miles… For a start, as we’re in France, all the distances are in kilometres rather than in miles, so the marathon is a 42km distance race.
+The Chamonix Marathon, known locally as the Marathon du Mont Blanc, is much more than 26.2 miles… For a start, as we’re in France, all the distances are in kilometres rather than in miles, so the marathon is in fact a 42km distance race.
 But putting metric versus imperial aside, there are now 8 races taking place over a 3-day weekend.
-This ensures that the Chamonix marathon is a date not-to-be-missed in the diary of keen trail runners everywhere.
+This ensures that the Chamonix Marathon is a date not-to-be-missed in the diary of keen trail runners everywhere.

 History of the Chamonix Marathon

 It all started in 1979 with the Cross du Mont Blanc, the half-marathon distance race of 23km.